AABearBots/First-Closed-Doors-Competition/README.md

 * _datasource_: preloads ready-to-consume data comprised of candlesticks and stair patterns;
 * _assistant_: opens, closes and moves positions;
+* _getPositions_: returns an array with the positions the bot has in the order book.

 The overall strategy when working with trading bots can be summarized in the following bullet points: